- Leave and Absence

 The reasons for taking a period of unpaid leave include:

 - parental leave

 - compassionate leave

 - to carry out public duties such as jury service.

 Perhaps one of the most common reasons for staff requesting time off work is to attend medical appointments.
-While you’re not legally obliged to grant this, it can pay to be flexible.
+While you’re not legally obliged to grant this, it doesn’t hurt to be flexible.
 By accommodating the needs of staff to look after their physical and mental health, you’ll be creating a positive work culture where employees feel valued and well-treated.

 The same goes for providing some flexibility around granting time off for other reasons, such as attending funerals.
 Preventing employees from doing so is very likely to sour the relationship you have with them.

-If you have any questions about unpaid parental leave, or granting staff unpaid time off when they’re not legally entitled to it, our consultants can help.
-Find out more by emailing email@example.com or calling 0333 444 0165.
+If you have any questions about unpaid parental leave, or granting staff unpaid time off when they’re not legally entitled to it, our HR consultants can help.

 Get in touch on firstname.lastname@example.org or give us a call on 0333 014 3888 to find out more about how we can help your business with friendly, expert HR support.